brendan1538/creative-clean/README.md

 # creative-clean
-Script walks through a directory, looks for old files with a certain extension, and deletes them automatically.
+A script that walks through a directory, looks for old files with a certain extension, and deletes them automatically if they're older than a specified number of days.

 ------------------------------------------